zhangxiangxiao/old-hugo-website/content/posts/datasetdup.md

     - "research"
 ---

 On April 6th 2015, we discovered some issues related to the datasets used in our technical report ["Text Understanding from Scratch"](http://arxiv.org/abs/1502.01710).
 These issues include multiple instances of the same sample, and overlaps between training and testing data.
-These issues were first discovered by Alec Radford, head of research at [indico](https://indico.io), who carefully checked a few of our released datasets and found out this issues.
+These issues were first discovered by Alec Radford, head of research at [indico](https://indico.io), who carefully checked a few of our released datasets and found them.
 I want offer my thanks to him.

 Here is what I am going to do to solve this issue: